chpngyu/chip-seq-pipeline/README.md

 Exact commands for running the pipeline for a single TF are provided in the following Perl scripts:

 1. `chip_seq_download.pl`.
-This script downloads a list of ENCODE experiments provided as a TAB-delimited input file with the following six (named) columns:
+This script downloads a user-provided list of ENCODE experiments, i.e., their FASTQ data.
+It should be called from the directory you wish to populate with directories and subdirectories containing the data.
+Input should be provided as a TAB-delimited input file with the following six (named) columns:

 	* `Target name`.
 The name of the transcription factor (*e.g.*, **adb-A**).
 	* `directory_name`.
 The name of the directory to create in which to store the transcription factor's data (*e.g.*, **adb_A**)